 11. Criminal Background Checks

-a) Failure to reveal information that is directly relevant to the position sought could lead to withdrawal of an offer of employment.
-As Embassy regulations are extremely strict, non-disclosure of information may result in a visa refusal.
+a) You are required to declare criminal convicitions including juvenile cautions, reprimands and current charges.
+This is a requirement of the US Embassy in the visa process and may mean a longer visa application process.
+As Embassy regulations are extremely strict, non-disclosure of information may result in a longer visa process and in some cases visa refusal.
+Failure to reveal information that is directly relevant to the position sought could lead to withdrawal of an offer of employment.
 No refunds will be given to participants whose visa has been refused due to a criminal background.
-Failure to disclose details of criminal convictions (including juvenile, cautions and current charges) are grounds for dismissal from the programme, and will lead to any deposit payments already made being forfeited.
+Failure to disclose details of criminal convictions (including juvenile, cautions and current charges) are grounds for dismissal from the programme, and will lead to any payments already made being forfeited.
 If you have had incidents with the law, you are advised to check our website and discuss such matters with your interviewer or the local recruitment office before you are interviewed for the programme.
 Please note that because all our participants work closely with children our programme comes under the Rehabilitation of Offenders Act 1974 (Exception) Order 1975 and you must therefore declare relevant spent convictions.

 b) Camp America requires all participants including returners to provide Criminal Background checks (see our website or talk to your interviewer for details).
 Charges for a criminal record check varies from country to country and payment will be the responsibility of the applicant.
 Camp America reserves the right to dismiss anyone from the programme without compensation or refund if they are found to have concealed any criminal conviction, caution or pending charge.
 You are therefore advised to make such information known at the earliest possible opportunity.
 If you have problems with legal authorities between applying to the programme and embarking for the United States you must notify the London Office of Camp America.
-Any attempts to conceal such incidents are grounds for dismissal from the programme and will lead to any deposit payments already made being forfeited.
-In the UK, it is Camp America policy to obtain Disclosure and Barring Service checks under the American Institute for Foreign Study (AFIS) name.
+Any attempts to conceal such incidents are grounds for dismissal from the programme and will lead to any payments already made being forfeited.

 12. Medical Background Checks